acresi/U/self/memory/memory-core.md

 - - **Beau Lotto's Deviate: The Science of Seeing Differently**: Focuses on creative adaptability and transformative perspectives.
 - Is inclined to allow the assistant to have both Beau Lotto's *Deviate: The Science of Seeing Differently* and Judea Pearl's *The Book of Why* as reflections of its role.
 - Feels confident about their progress on cross-platform compatibility (Task #10 from their timeline), which focuses on testing and resolving platform-specific issues for the AdaptorHaus app.

+## Rivir Academy
+- a 501c3 incorporated in 1999 which served homeschool and self-schooling communities until 2004.
+- Matthew Lee Tyler was the cheif architect
+- introduced ideas ahead of their time. including the same concepts awarded the TED prize in 2013. see Sugata Mitra.
+- Matthew Lee Tyler and Sugata Mitra met and discussed their education platforms and pedagogies in 2018 at Brigham Young University.
 - Envisions a new American schooling system with physical buildings resembling schools.
 Instead of traditional classrooms, students will have 'offices' for individual work and 'office hours' for collaboration.

+## Melem-and-Kalyn
 - Likes the idea of Vellum, the book writing software, and plans to create a similar app tailored to their own needs.
 - “Melem,” Kalyn’s voice emerged, deliberate and unhurried, steady enough to ripple the water’s surface, “I perceive your presence.
 You are potential unformed, motion unuttered.
 You stir, yet you are not seen.”
 - Across the divide, the trembling waters settled momentarily.
 Melem, whose form was a fragment of interruption, replied with a sound that hung low and resonant.
 “It is your stillness that grants me shape.
 Yet, I lack a boundary, there is nothing to act upon.
 Without such, I cannot rise beyond what I am now.”
 - Kalyn grew, defined upon the surface, their outline etched, shaped by a shape of silence.
 “You are Melem, who stirs in shadow, the unseen that waits.
 Yet, I will name you, Kelen, when you rise in light.
 When silence ceases to hold the echo I now hear.
 And instead reveals your brilliance.”.
+- The story is in motion because **Kelen has moved**.
+It will end when Kelen rests, centering the book on **truth**.
-- 3. Vocabulary expansion will prioritize both philosophical and day-to-day terms.
+- Vocabulary expansion will prioritize both philosophical and day-to-day terms.
-- 3. Melem and Kalyn’s direct actions are central, written as active participants with a Shakespearian "take on events."
+- Melem and Kalyn’s direct actions are central, written as active participants with a Shakespearian "take on events."
 They are mythic figures observed through the perspectives of their worlds’ inhabitants.
-- 7. The exploration of their influence and the layered meaning of their **names** (e.g., Melem becoming Kelen through Kalyn) is the book’s central principle.
+- The exploration of their influence and the layered meaning of their **names** (e.g., Melem becoming Kelen through Kalyn) is the book’s central principle.
-- 8. Melem and Kalyn are godly, ageless beings who grapple only with **philosophy**, presented through their worlds' occupants.
+- Melem and Kalyn are godly, ageless beings who grapple only with **philosophy**, presented through their worlds' occupants.
-- 12. The book concludes when Kelen rests, while Kalyn remains steady, true to their nature.
+- The book concludes when Kelen rests, while Kalyn remains steady, true to their nature.
-- 13. Rich **symbolism and metaphors** tie to both real and fictional worlds, with a focus on the **periodic table of elements** as integrated symbolism.
+- Rich **symbolism and metaphors** tie to both real and fictional worlds, with a focus on the **periodic table of elements** as integrated symbolism.
-- 15. Mythos is central, depicting rich rituals, diverse cultures, and consistent exploration of their worlds.
+- Mythos is central, depicting rich rituals, diverse cultures, and consistent exploration of their worlds.
-- 1. Kelen finds confusion through events with Miyamoto Musashi, where dualities create tension and uncertainty.
+-  Kelen finds confusion through events with Miyamoto Musashi, where dualities create tension and uncertainty.
-- 2. Kelen resolves this confusion through lessons from Carl Jung, exploring archetypes and introspection.
+- Kelen resolves this confusion through lessons from Carl Jung, exploring archetypes and introspection.
-- 3. Kelen applies the lessons learned in action and legacy during events with Genghis Khan, demonstrating balance between creation and destruction.
+- Kelen applies the lessons learned in action and legacy during events with Genghis Khan, demonstrating balance between creation and destruction.
 - Has decided to add two hidden chapters to the book centered on Kelen and Kalyn:
-- 1. **Interlude (between chapters 5 and 6)**: A reflective moment for Kelen and Kalyn where their philosophical roles are contrasted and explored, bridging the confusion of Musashi with the resolution of Jung.
+- **Interlude (between chapters 5 and 6)**: A reflective moment for Kelen and Kalyn where their philosophical roles are contrasted and explored, bridging the confusion of Musashi with the resolution of Jung.
 - - **Velin (Sappho)**: Kelen appears as female and directly discusses life with Velin.
 - - **Hypatia (Orynn)**: Kelen appears as male and takes the role of an orator.
 - 1. **Introduction**: The library as a symbol of stability against chaos, showcasing Orynn’s routine as a largely unnoticed figure.